- Email me

-ABBA, authors, Beyondaries, Chila Woychik, Dan Holloway, elizabeth hardwick, entertainment, fiction, Fix and Finish With Confidence, Grace Bridges, Gray Rinehart, having ideas, how to write a book, how to write a musical, how to write a novel, how to write a plot, inspiration, literature, mamma mia, musicals, My Memories of a Future Life, Nail Your Novel: Why Writers Abandon Books and How You Can Draft, novels, oscars, Planning, plots, plotting, Port Yonder Press, publishing, Roz Morris, self-publishing, Shannon Elizabeth Hardwick, video, writing, writing a novel - Nail Your Novel, writing life
+ABBA, authors, Beyondaries, Chila Woychik, Dan Holloway, elizabeth hardwick, entertainment, fiction, Fix and Finish With Confidence, Grace Bridges, Gray Rinehart, having ideas, how to write a book, how to write a musical, how to write a novel, how to write a plot, inspiration, literature, mamma mia, musicals, My Memories of a Future Life, Nail Your Novel: Why Writers Abandon Books and How You Can Draft, novels, oscars, Planning, plots, plotting, podcast, Port Yonder Press, publishing, Roz Morris, self-publishing, Shannon Elizabeth Hardwick, video, writing, writing a novel - Nail Your Novel, writing life

 Once upon a time, an idea caught your eye.
 You wanted to spend tens of thousands of words exploring it.
 Maybe you now can’t remember that, or the work you’ve done has left you weary and muddled.

 If we’re talking about an idea that hasn’t been written yet, the first thing I’d do is make it new again.
 Recreate the gut ‘wow’.

 I forget everything I’ve tried to do with the idea so far.
 I identify what grabbed me when the idea was fresh and new.

 I also forget what anyone else has done with it, if they have.
 It’s easy to end up intimidated by other treatments, especially if I’m frustrated.
 I disregard all that and find what originally demanded I work with the idea.